 UIW Department of Art presents the Moving On Opening Reception

 The UIW Department of Art presents the opening reception for Moving On from 6 – 8 p.m., Friday, April 21, in the Kelso Art Center.
 Featured artists include: Cristina Alvarado, Marina Bermea, Daniel Santos Cantú, Calvin Chandley, Kelly L. Cordova, Cassidy Fritts, Antonio Johnson, Athena Martinez, Laura Montelongo, Julian Morales, Kristen Palomo-De Los Santos, John Villarreal and Gina Wilson.
 The exhibit will run through Friday, May 19, in the Semmes Gallery of the Kelso Art Center.
 For info, contact Roland Sul at (210) 829-3852 or email@example.com.

 Parent & Family Weekend 2017

 The UIW Parent Association is pleased to host Parent & Family Weekend April 21 – 23.
 All Parent & Family weekend events are free and available to all parents of current UIW students.
 Registration for events including the Cardinal taco lunch, family mass & picnic can be found at this link.
 Registration will be open until Sunday, April 16.
-For informaiton, call Gaby Gonzales-Alvarado at (210) 805-5899 or email@example.com.
+For information, call Gaby Gonzales-Alvarado at (210) 805-5899 or firstname.lastname@example.org.